Provincial Congress of New Jersey: 1775 Sessions

-The Provincial Congress met in late May, June and August at Trenton.
-During their sessions in the first week, they elected from their members Hendrick Fisher, as the body's President, Jonathan D. Sergeant, as secretary, and William Paterson and Frederick Frelinghuysen assistants.
-The members, or "deputies" of the Congress, were received at its first session on 23 May 1775.
+The Provincial Congress met in late May, June and August in Trenton.
+During their sessions in the first week, they elected from their members: Hendrick Fisher as the body's President, Jonathan D. Sergeant as secretary, and William Paterson and Frederick Frelinghuysen as assistants.
+The members, or deputies of the Congress, were received at its first session on May 23, 1775.

 Members of the Provincial Congress

-Three Provincial Congress deputies, Abraham Clark, John Hart and the Reverend John Witherspoon signed the Declaration of Independence.
+At Independence Hall in Philadelphia in 1776, three Provincial Congress deputies, Abraham Clark, John Hart, and Reverend John Witherspoon, signed the Declaration of Independence, becoming three of the nation's 53 Founding Fathers.